Clementine Vanilla Quick Bread

 Given my love of clementines, it’s probably no surprise that I also enjoy baking with them.

 You might notice that this contains both vanilla bean paste and vanilla extract.
-The double-dose of vanilla is delicious!
+The double dose of vanilla is delicious!
 But why not just use vanilla extract?

 You may be able to find vanilla bean paste in the grocery store, but you can also order it online.

 (Or for the serious bakers – I get mine in the 32 ounce size.
-Running out of vanilla bean paste is apparently a pretty serious concern around here.) {This post may include affiliate links.}
+Running out of vanilla bean paste is apparently a pretty serious concern around here.)

 - Cinnamon Clementine Bundt Cake

-- Lemon Poppy Quick Bread
+- Lemon Cheesecake

 Clementine Vanilla Quick Bread